 302. Underapplication of N may reduce crop yield and protein, soil organic matter (because of the close coupling of soil N and C cycles) and profit and can result in N mining of the soil.
 Overapplication of N can also result in reduced crop yields (for example, due to crop lodging, fertilizer imbalances, poor harvest index) and profits, and surplus available soil N, increasing the risk of losses to air and water.
 Applying N at an environmentally and economically sustainable rate is therefore important.
 This requires a knowledge of both crop requirement in a given field and of the amount of N being applied.
 Application rates must also be within legislative limits where these exist.

-303. Knowledge of crop requirement can generally be gained from regionally specific fertilizer recommendation systems (for example, UK RB209 https://ahdb.org.uk/nutrient-management-guide-rb209), using N response curves, which account for crop type and management, and typical yield, soil, climate and previous cropping history.
+303. Knowledge of the crop requirement can generally be gained from regionally specific fertilizer recommendation systems (for example, UK RB209 https://ahdb.org.uk/nutrient-management-guide-rb209), using N response curves, which account for crop type and management, and typical yield, soil, climate and previous cropping history.
 The farmer needs to adjust these rates according to the anticipated yield, which is not known in advance (affected by soil, crop variety and management history; for example, seeding date and anticipated weather).
 The application rate is also sensitive to crop and fertilizer prices but must also consider dangers of losses to the environment.
 It is important to note that targeting optimum economic rates gives more consistent results than targeting optimum yield because the economic N curve is always flatter than the crop growth curves, which means farmers should experiment with reduced application rates using test strips and, where possible, yield monitors.
 More advanced decision-support systems that are available for major crops in some regions can account for site- and season-specific conditions and adjust predicted yield and N requirement accordingly (for example, Adapt-N for corn in the north-east of the United States of America).
 Planned application rate can be at the overall field level or, if sufficient data are available, at field level.
 In-crop testing using visual indicators or soil tests can improve accuracy of nutrient application rates, but these systems are still in development.

 304. Defining an appropriate application rate requires knowledge of the N content of the organic manure or fertilizer product, which is generally well known for inorganic fertilizers, and of the quantity of product being applied.
 Inaccurate spreading can result in parts of a field receiving too little and other parts too much N, so it is important that only precise fertilizer spreaders be used and that these be regularly calibrated (recommended annually), both for total application rate and for evenness of spread.
 They should also be adjusted according to the spreader manual, depending on the speed, rate and type of fertilizer (granulometry, hardness, sphericity and density).
 Spreading systems with Global Positioning System (GPS) guidance improve spreading uniformity.
 GPS systems combined with real-time sensing or previous yield maps can adjust fertilizer rates according to in-field variability.
 In-crop testing of soil or crop is most suitable for relatively long season crops like maize but use of starter fertilizer, which is generally a good practice, delays the applicability of crop-based testing.
 Delayed N application enables better decision-making but also limits application windows, which could be a problem, for example, during drought.
 In-crop testing helps with split or delayed applications but is not compatible with slow- or controlled-release fertilizer products, since these are applied at or before seeding.